DEPO-MEDRONE WITH LIDOCAINE (40MG + 10MG)/ML

 these conditions this medicine will be injected

 Epicondylitis, tendonitis and tenosynovitis:

 Tennis elbow (epicondylitis), inflammation in a

-will be injected into the tendon
+will be injected into the tendon or its tendon

 Your doctor may use this medicine to treat